Kristian Kersting: Life

 Kersting studied computer science at the University of Freiburg, where he received his Ph.D. in 2006.
 At the university he attended a course on artificial intelligence given by Bernhard Nebel and became interested in the topic.
-He was a visiting postdoctoral researcher at the Katholieke Universiteit Leuven and a postdoctoral associate at the Massachusetts Institute of Technology (MIT).
+He was a visiting postdoctoral researcher at the KU Leuven and a postdoctoral associate at the Massachusetts Institute of Technology (MIT).
 His advisor at MIT was Leslie Pack Kaelbling.
 From 2008 to 2012, he led a research group at the Fraunhofer Institute for Intelligent Analysis and Information Systems IAIS.
 He then became a Juniorprofessor at the University of Bonn and associate Professor at the computer science department of the Technical University of Dortmund.
 From 2017 to 2019, he was professor of machine Learning and since 2019 professor of artificial intelligence and machine learning at the department of computer science of the Technische Universität Darmstadt.

-He is also a researcher at ATHENE, the largest research institute for IT security in Europe.
+He is also a researcher at ATHENE, the largest research institute for IT security in Europe and leads a research department at the German Research Centre for Artificial Intelligence (DFKI).

+Kristian Kersting is the co-spokesperson of Cluster of Excellence "Reasonable Artificial Intelligence", RAI (2026-32).

 Awards

 In 2006, he received the AI Dissertation Award of the European Association for Artificial Intelligence.
 In 2008, he received the Fraunhofer Attract research grant with a budget of 2.5 million euros over five years.
 He was appointed Fellow of the European Association for Artificial Intelligence (EurAI) and Fellow of the European Laboratory for Learning and Intelligent Systems (ELLIS) in 2019.
 In 2019 he received the "Deutscher KI-Preis" ("German AI Award"), endowed with 100,000 euros, for his outstanding scientific achievements in the field of artificial intelligence.
+He was elected an AAAI Fellow in 2024.